MEINNASTIE/arch_STMPC/README.md

-### file serving a gunicorn via nginx for authentication
-this environment has been specifically set up for arch linux to run on systemd as a service, the config is set based on distro
+cd ### file serving a gunicorn via nginx for authentication this environment has been specifically set up for arch linux to run on systemd as a service, the config is set based on distro

 #### nginx example config